 The members of the floor grew exponentially and finally forms the committee that continues to evolve until today.

 On the 1st of December 1989, the formation of IMAM was approved by

 In 1990, IMAM succesfully held their first Grand Meeting in the faculty of Medicine, UKM.
 Dr Maher Hathout (Cardiologist, Los Angeles, USA), Porf.
 Dr, Muhd Kamal Hassan (UIA) and Prof. Dr. Md.
 Tahir (Taylor’s University) were among the distinguished speakers on that memorable day.

 IMAM is affiliated with the Federation of Islamic Medical Associations (FIMA) right from its inception.

 Apart from holding local and international talks and seminars, IMAM provides medical-welfare services locally and abroad, while setting up Rumah Solehah which is a halfway hose for children and women affected by AIDS.

 IMAM membership has reached more than 2,500 people from different backgrounds

 And these includes consultants, doctors, nurses, pharmacists, dentists and medical students.

-Thus, making IMAM the forefront of medicine in Malaysia and internationally with regular requests for its views on various issues.
-IMAM has carried out numerous activities, collaborations, and missions in the past with only more to come in the future.
+IMAM has established its name as a forefront of medicine in Malaysia and internationally with regular requests for its views on various issues.
+IMAM has carried out numerous activities, collaborations and mission in the past with only more to come in the futures.